 For most people, AUTO is the preferred setting.
 When set on AUTO, the fan only comes on to circulate the air when the system comes on (either heat or cool).
 However, for people with respiratory problems, it may be beneficial to set the thermostat on the ON position so that the air is continuously being circulated and cleaned through the filter.
 The system is more energy efficient when set on AUTO.

 It depends upon the age of your equipment, how long you plan to live in your home, the cost and nature of the needed repair, valid warranties, your budget, and other factors.
 If your air conditioner is more than 6 years old, you may want to consider replacement vs. a costly repair.
 You may find that by financing a new, energy efficient system, your savings on your monthly utility bill exceeds your monthly payment for the new system.
 It is often worth a closer look.

 A Service Call fee is a charge for the effort associated with the time and travel to diagnose, inspect and share expert recommendations for a home's heating or air conditioning system by a certified professional technician.
 Coupons for the Service Call fee are often available on our web site or by email when joining our Email Club at the bottom of this page.

 Similar to a value menu at many restaurants, charging a flat rate cost as opposed to an hourly fee provides more value for our customers, because nothing is excluded - the pricing is up-front, and it does not adjust.
 Regardless of the cost of parts or amount of time it takes to complete the repairs, the price will not change.
-This reason is one of many why Xtreme HVAC Service is the most trusted name in South Florida.
+This reason is one of many why Xtreme HVAC Services is the most trusted name in South Florida.